mattkbrat/portfolio/static/resume.md

 </tr>
 <tr>
 <td>
-<i>Software Developer, Contract</i>
+<i>Developer, Contract</i>
 </td>
 </table>

-- Wrote a desktop applications in Rust and SQLite to manage customers, inventory, and transactions.
-- Implemented credit application submissions using Google Cloud Platform and Cloudflare R2.
-- Reduced transaction time from 30 to 7 minutes.
+- Reduced transaction time from 30 to 7 minutes by understanding the established system and incorporating modern updates.
 - Increased customer awareness and reduced the percentage of customer debt and bad debts by ~40%.
+- Wrote various applications to manage customers, inventory, and transactions.
+- Implemented credit application submissions through Cloudflare R2 and Vercel.

 ## EDUCATION